IHE/HIE-Whitepaper/README.md

 The [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) e-Mail option is a logical advance for directed e-mail exchange that provides content packaging and metadata to enable accurate processing.
-The [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) profile has been adopted in national exchange specifications such as the USA defined “Direct Project”.
+The [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) Profile has been adopted in national exchange specifications such as the USA defined “Direct Project”.

-The [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) CD-ROM and USB-Memory options are logical methods for physically handing the patient records to the patient them-selves; or for delivery via secure courier.
+The [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) CD-ROM and USB-Memory Options are logical methods for physically handing the patient records to the patient them-selves; or for delivery via secure courier.

 Whether the data is transferred via electronic media or e-mail, the same format is used to express the documents, metadata, and encapsulation structure.
-The [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) profile can be especially useful when there is no established infrastructure in place between those who have documents and those that need them.
-Thus the [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) profile can be used in environments where much of the Governance is managed manually, out-of-band.
+The [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) Profile can be especially useful when there is no established infrastructure in place between those who have documents and those that need them.
+Thus the [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) Profile can be used in environments where much of the Governance is managed manually, out-of-band.
 The receiver of an [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) exchange does need to be robust to high variability of the content due to this lack of automated Governance.